brookhong/cloudboard.vim/README.md

 `:CBList` to put the contents from all cloud registers into current buffer.

+#### Auto Clear of Cloud Registers

+When AutoClear is turned on for a cloud register, the content of the cloud register will be cleared automatically after its content is read by a `CBPut` action.

+`:CBAutoClear 2` to toggle on/off AutoClear of cloud register 2.

 ### Cloud Files

 Cloud files are named files stored in a GITHUB gist.